Nomad-Media/samples/nomad-samples/python/media_api/Readme.md

 # Media API Python
-Learning to user the Nomad API portal/search and media/form paths to update a user in Javascript
+Learning to use the Nomad API portal/search and media/form paths to update a user in Javascript

 ## Portal/Search and Media/Form API Sample Code